pabloazurduy/pabloazurduy.github.io/_posts/2023-10-30-false_alarm.md

 | 1 | 0 | 0 |
 | .. | .. | .. |

-where each row corresponds to an historical event.
+Each row corresponds to a historical event.
+Using these values, we would like to infer what the actual [CPD][4] tables look like.

 ### Making Inference